What are the most common pre-seed and seed-stage Pitch deck mistakes?

 Are you speaking to the most technical person in the room -- or to attendees of all backgrounds?
 That is, how hard is it to understand your pitch deck for the average person (that may not even be familiar with how things work in your industry) -- and follow along?

 If you're a technical/clinical founder, please don't assume everyone has the same technical expertise as you!
-(Though I'm flattered :) If can't follow along, it's harder to say "yes"/advise.)
+(Though I'm flattered :) If you can't follow along, it's harder to say "yes"/advise.)

 Do you cover "team, traction and tech"?